 The regulation introduces two main amendments:

-- Improved transparency: from 19 April 2020, whenever making a card payment in a shop or online, or when withdrawing cash at an ATM in a european currency other than the euro, the conversion service provider must disclose:
+From 19 April 2020, whenever making a card payment in a shop or online, or when withdrawing cash at an ATM in a European currency other than the euro, the conversion service provider must disclose: